-This is what I use for MavroCreative.
-I've found ConvertKit to be robust enough for my needs but it isn't overly complicated to use.
+ConvertKit is a really great email service provider and you’re able to do a lot with it while not being overly complicated to use.
 Setting up an automation and tagging and tracking subscribers is fairly easy.
-The pricing starts at $29 per month for up to 1,000 subscribers and goes up from there.
+The pricing starts at $15 per month for up to 300 subscribers and goes up from there.

 I’m putting ConstantContact on this list because I know that for many years it’s been the go-to for businesses and it may be the one that you’ve been using forever.

 But I’m also hesitant to put it on the list because ConstantContact is not exactly the best for the type of online email marketing that we’re using with a funnel.
 It’s great for a weekly newsletter that you want to make look pretty, that has different sections and areas for content.
 But it’s pretty limited when it comes to automation, tagging, etc.

 It can be done, but it’s not the best platform to use.

 Here are a few others that I know people use and like.
 I haven’t used them myself, so I can’t speak to their functionality.
 But you can explore them as more options: